Uc71/D3-Challenge/README.md

-# Obesity, Smoking, Healthcare, Poverty, Age, and Income in U.S. States
+# Links Between Health and Personal Finances in U.S. States

 To use this project, clone this repository to your computer and click the .html file.